 With all the above in mind, let’s take a look at some possible choices for carbine carry in a vehicle.
 By no means is this short list to be considered the only list.
 Just my top 5 best truck guns.

-Here I’m speaking of platforms like the Sig P516 with the legal-off-the-shelf, SB Tactical arm brace.
-In the 10-inch barrel, chambered in 5.56, this platform provides wonderful in-vehicle access and mobility while still allowing the shooter to have a point of contact to the shoulder if the need arises.
-There are also some excellent choices in the 7.62 x 39 caliber such as the Krebs PD-18 Pistol with an 11-inch barrel.
-While there have been some discussions as to the legality of either pistol being fired from the shoulder like a carbine, in an immediate threat environment I will opt to do what needs to be done.
+There are also some excellent choices in the 7.62×39 caliber such as the Krebs PD-18 Pistol with an 11-inch barrel.
+While there have been some discussions as to the legality of either pistol being fired from the shoulder like a carbine, in an immediate threat environment most folks opt to do what needs to be done.

 2. Trapper model lever action